Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 If you need to update your billing information, fill out the "Update Billing" form.

-1. On `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Update Payment Method" link.
+1. From the `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Update Payment Method" link.
 2. Enter your email address in the provided field.
 3. Click the "Submit" button to complete the subscription process.

 Upon successful form submission, you will be redirected to the Stripe payment page.
 Follow the instructions to enter your payment details securely.
 Confirm the payment to complete this process.
-Look out for any confirmation prompts or messages that signify a successful transaction.

-You will receive a confirmation email about the new payment method.
+Please note that there will be a nominal fee charged to your credit card to verify the payment method.
+Stripe will refund this fee once the new payment method is confirmed.
+You will receive a confirmation email about the refund.
+We will use this new payment method for your next invoices.

 .. image:: imgs/paid_api/update_billing.png
   :align: center